mrc logo mrc logo

 For Pagename to work, we must save the presentation layer with a new name.
 The easiest way to copy this file is through m-Painter itself.

-On the m-Painter toolbar, hover over the File Menu and select "Save As".
+On the m-Painter toolbar, click the “Save” dropdown and select “Save as…”.

 A window will open that will let you rename the current presentation layer:

-Pick a new name for your output file and then click OK.
+Pick a new name for your output file and then click “SAVE”.

 The current presentation layer will be renamed and then the current m-Painter window will reload with this new file for immediate editing.

-On the m-Painter Toolbar, hover over the File menu and select "Open File" to navigate back to the original page or to any other renamed page.
+On the m-Painter Toolbar, click the “Save” dropdown and select “Open File” to navigate back to the original page or to any other renamed page.

-Note: All renamed layers will show up under "Custom Files", as indicated in the screenshot below:
+All renamed layers will show up under “Custom HTML Files”, as indicated in the screenshot below:

 Now you can edit each page to your liking.